29 Time Tracking Best Practices

 - 13. Set hourly rates and assign a monetary value to each hour

-- 14. Estimate project duration and track project status based on them
+- 14. Estimate project duration and track project status based on that

 - 15. Round time up when running a report